What are Technology Infrastructures?

 The European approach will address key-challenges like limited accessibility and visibility to industry, in particular SMEs, fragmentation of the Technology Infrastructure landscape and lack of coordination of services and investments.

-The approach is built on 5 pillars
+The approach is focusing on:

 European Commission Expert Group on Technology Infrastructures